 The M.Div. degree is designed to be completed in approximately three years: in the Fall, Winter and Spring.
-Six-week Summer terms are required for those on the UFBL Track.
+Summer courses, workshops or intensives may be required for those on the UFBL Track.

-The curriculum emerges from the Seminary's identity as one founded in the New Thought Christian community of the UFBL.
+The curriculum emerges from the Seminary's identity as one founded in the New Thought Christian community of the Universal Foundation for Better Living.
 It aims to lead students to a new understanding of the place of New Thought Christianity as the mystical tradition of Christianity and its relationship to the teachings of Jesus.

 The curriculum is designed to foster in the student a deeper personal and spiritual understanding.
-The program is offered fully online.
 It also offers an opportunity for field placements and internships.